OndrejLosensky/sorting-algorithms/Readme.md

 Quicksort | - | - | - | - | - |
 Heapsort | - | - | -| - | - |

+*input.txt with ID's is generated randomly just for the algorithm to have something to work with*

 ## How to install
 *create new virtual envirorment for packages*